ookamicodes/securityapi-documentation/docs.md

 To setup the bot and become more information type: ``` s!config```.
 Under the config help you will see `s!muteconfig`.
 This is a introducion how to setup the anti spam&raid.

 Make a role named "Muted".
 Set that role permission "send message" to false.
-The Bot will detect the role automatic. ** "Muted" needs the capital letter "M" **
+The bot will detect the role automatic. ** "Muted" needs the capital letter "M" **
-After that you dont need to do something else.
-This message will come even if you've already done everything.
+After that you dont need to do anything else.
+This message will show up even if you've already done everything.

 <img src="other/pics/mutedrole1.PNG?raw=true">